 2) An India Visa Specialist.

-When you type into Google ‘how to get an Indian visa’, you may come across other sites to the one above, to get your visa on but they will charge you extra money on top of the standard visa fee as they are 3rd party sites.
+When you type into Google ‘how to get an Indian visa’, you will come across other sites to the one above, they will tell you that this is how you get a visa for India, but they will charge you extra money on top of the standard visa fee because they are 3rd party sites.

 Step 1 Indian Visa Application Form: